conan-io/conan-io.github.io/_posts/2023-06-28-Conan-bulk-package-operations.markdown

 contains other artifacts from other commands.
 The packages uploaded to the server will be only the ones listed in the ``downloaded.json``.

 Note that this would be a **slow** mechanism to run promotions between different server repositories.
-Servers like Artifactory provide ways to directly copy packages from one repository to another without using a client, that are orders of magnitude faster because of file deduplication, so that would be the recommended approach if the 2 repositories can directly talk to each other.
+Servers like Some servers provide ways to directly copy packages from one repository to another without using a client, that are orders of magnitude faster because of file deduplication, so that would be the recommended approach if the 2 repositories can directly talk to each other.